 - Does the iOS Low Power Mode affect the performance?

-- Does having a device Airplane Mode affect the performance?
+- Does having a device in Airplane Mode affect the performance?

 - How fast is the sync?